 Mushrooms and Toadstools in lawns

-During the winter, mushrooms and toadstools are common in lawns.
-The questions we get asked most are, "will they damage my lawn? and How can I get rid of them?"
+During the autumn and winter, mushrooms and toadstools are common in lawns.
+The questions we get asked most are, "Will they damage my lawn? and How can I get rid of them?"

-The mushrooms or toadstools that you see in the lawn are the flowers if you like, or more accurately, spore producing structures of some kinds of fungi.
+The mushrooms that you see on your lawn are part of a much larger fungal organism.
+They are the flowers, if you like, or more accurately, spore-producing structures of some kinds of fungi.
+The rest of the organism (often 90% or more) is underground and is known as mycelium.
+While you only see mushrooms and toadstools for a short time of the year, the mycelium is there in your soil year-round.
 For the better part, most of these fungi are beneficial.
-They feed on organic matter in the soil such as thatch, decaying leaves and tree roots, breaking this matter down and releasing nutrient back to the lawn.
+They feed on organic matter in the soil, such as thatch, decaying leaves and tree roots, breaking this matter down and releasing nutrients back into the lawn.

-Mushrooms and toadstools produce spores, which easily blow about in the wind.
+Mushrooms and toadstools produce spores, which blow about in the wind.
 As the weather cools down, these spores land in and around lawns and germinate, sending out long threadlike strands into the soil called hyphae.
-In time, these hyphae bunch together and thicken up to form what is called mycelium which looks like a white cotton substance in the soil.
-When the mycelium are mature, they send up mushrooms to the surface.
-As I mentioned earlier, the fungi feeds on organic material in the soil.
-It is common to see mushrooms popping up where a tree used to be.
-I took this photo just last week to demonstrate this effect.
+In time, these hyphae bunch together and thicken up to form the mycelium that I referred to earlier.
+Mycelium looks like a white cotton substance that you'll often encounter when digging around in the soil.
+Given that the fungus feeds on organic material, it is common to see mushrooms popping up where a tree used to be.
+I took this photo to demonstrate this effect.
 Notice the pattern of mushrooms following a line of roots from an old tree.

-So how do you control mushrooms in your lawn?
+How do you control mushrooms and toadstools in your lawn?

 Are there circumstances where mushrooms are an indication of problems?